Mercantilism vs Free Trade in the 13 Colonies for Kids

 Mercantilism started in the Middle Ages in Europe with the rise of towns and guilds.
 Guilds set the price, and everyone who made that item, such a sword, had to charge the same amount.
 This system was carried to the colonies.

 For a while, England controlled all trade in the colonies.
-The government in England decided what colonists would be paid for the goods they grew or made, and England decided where goods would be shipped.
-England also decided what goods were shipped to the colonies and how much those goods would cost when they got there.
+The government in England decided the exports from the colonies to England including what colonists would be paid for the goods they grew or made, and where goods would be shipped.
+England also imports from England to colonies - England decided what goods were shipped to the colonies and how much those goods would cost when they got there.
 The colonists had no say.

 The government in England benefited greatly.
 Merchants and farmers in the colonies did not.